© Jessie Golem – Humans of Basic Income

 v.
 Broadbent Institute – A Social Democratic Framework

 vi.
-The Basic Income Experiment 2017-2018: Preliminary Results by the Ministry of Social Affairs & Health Finlan
+The Basic Income Experiment 2017-2018: Preliminary Results by the Ministry of Social Affairs & Health Finland

 c.
 BI COMMON CONCERNS